ahmedhussein02/ahmedhussein02/README.md

 ---

-I'm an AI Engineer with a strong interest in building Applications with intelligent solutions that combine **AI** and **data engineering** with Systems and Businesses to automate processes, deal with business challenges and offer intelligent solutions.
+I'm an AI Engineer with a strong interest in building Applications with intelligent solutions.
+I love to combine **AI** and **Software Engineering** with Systems and Businesses to automate processes, deal with business challenges and offer intelligent solutions.

 ***